vunetsys/edge-ar/README.md

 # Friday May 14th, 2020:
 Looked more into the code, from reading in WASM, to how the ARController is used.
 Also modified the files, creating a HTTPS server with firebase; to see how ARJS works in action, with the help of the console.

+# Sunday May 17th, 2020:
+Advanced look into how the camera processes the video, how the camera parameters are set, how the ARController is initialized, and how a single image from the video stream is read.
+(E.g NFT Marker detection)